Adi-Narayan/Minecraft-with-Computer-Vision/README.md

 This is a personal project that uses computer vision and pose estimation to control computer inputs (keyboard and mouse) based on body movements.
 The system leverages the MediaPipe Pose solution to detect human landmarks and translates specific gestures into actions such as clicking, jumping, or moving the mouse cursor.

 ## Features
-- **Squat Detection**: Squatting triggers the 'Ctrl' key press.
+- **Squat Gesture**: Squatting triggers the 'Ctrl' key press.
 - **Jump Gesture**: Raising both hands triggers the 'Space' key press.
 - **Mouse Control**:
   - Prayer pose (hands close together) moves the mouse cursor up or down.
   - Elbow positioning controls left or right mouse movement.
 - **Click Actions**: Specific arm angles trigger left or right mouse clicks.
-- **Walk/Run**: Leg movements control the 'W' key for walking or a combination of 'W', 'Shift', and 'Space' for running/jumping.
+- **Walk/Run**: Leg movements (left or right at a time) control the 'W' key for walking or a combination of 'W', 'Shift', and 'Space' for running/jumping.

 ## Requirements
 - Python 3.x